willswats/race-time/README.md

 Click on any of the buttons in the nav and the pages will load without the browser refreshing.

 This was accomplished in the `public/index.js` file, where the content is fetched from the `public/screens` directory and then added to the html with a class that hides the element.
 All of the button elements used for navigation have a `dataset.screen` property which dictates the screen that it should show when clicked.
 The buttons have events added to them that use the `event.target.dataset.screen` to show that specific screen by removing the hidden class from that element and hiding all other screens (the event listeners are added with the `addEventListenersChangeContent()` function in `public/index.js`).
 Some of the buttons, such as the `Results` button in the nav have an extra event listener added to them (added to them with the `addEventListenersChangeContentRefresh()` in `public/index.js`), which refreshes the screen contents by removing the screen element and then rebuilding the content for it.
-Certain screens need to refresh, because the data can get updated while the user is using the application.
+Certain screens need to refresh it's data from the database, because the data can get updated while the user is using the application.

 ### Custom Alert Prompt/Replaces the default JavaScript alert